by Robert Lerose.

 Stories of small, seemingly outmatched underdogs beating larger rivals date back centuries.
-Malcolm Gladwell's current book, appropriately titled David and Goliath, is the latest exploration of this perennial theme.
+Malcolm Gladwell's book, appropriately titled David and Goliath, is an exploration of this perennial theme.
 The conflict continues to play out every day on Main Streets across America, where local businesses try to prevail against bigger or nationally known brand names.
 Although these outsized competitors may be better financed or give deep discounts to customers, many local merchants can leverage their position in the neighborhood to gain a decided edge.

 Local businesses can gather key information about their customers by dealing with them regularly, seeing them in the neighborhood, and interacting with them in their personal and professional lives—and then use that knowledge to target those customers effectively.
 "A national brand would have to do a lot more legwork to really find that sort of data to give it a personal touch," says Christopher Tompkins, CEO of The GO!
 Agency, a Seminole, Florida-based full-service marketing company.